 - When visiting Open Space preserves, please follow the CDC’s guidance on personal hygiene prior to heading to trails: wash hands, carry hand sanitizer, and cover your mouth and nose when coughing or sneezing.
 If you are feeling sick, please stay home for your own health and the health of other preserve visitors.

-- In-person events will resume in Summer 2021, or you can check out interactive virtual nature events from the comfort of your own home!
+- In-person events are back!
+You can also check out interactive virtual nature events from the comfort of your own home!

 - Learn more about Choosing Safer Activities from the Centers for Disease Control, and please continue observing the rules and conditions below.